zcrayfish/gophernicus/README.md

 This is suppressed if the `-nu` option is given.
 In this case, any `~` entry which otherwise initiates listing of user directories will be displayed literally.

-## Virtual hosting

-Gophernicus supports virtual hosting, or serving more than one logical domain using the same IP address.
-Since gopher (RFC1436) doesn't support virtual hosting this requires some hacks.

-To enable virtual hosting create one or more directories under your gopher root which are named after your domain names.
-The primary vhost directory (set with the `-h HOSTNAME` option) must exist or virtual hosting will be disabled.
-Then simply add content to the hostname directories and you're (kind of) up and running.

-There is a serious issue with virtual hosting.

-As stated previously, RFC1436 dosen't support virtual hosting.
-Clients won't like it.

-How the virtual hosting works, is that it loops through the vhosts looking for the selector.
-As you might think, the root gophermap exists on all of the vhosts, meaning it might not use the correct vhost.
-There is currently no easy way to fix this.

-It is recommended to add '%' on a line by itself to the bottom of your root gophermaps.
-This will add "special" links of the format example.com/;example.com which forces the correct vhost.

 ## CGI support